 Why Recommend a Jewish Star?
 Jewish Star is completely free — everyone who enters gets invited to exclusive leadership skills-training opportunities led by incredible mentors in the field of Jewish music and leadership, as well as an invitation to the Jewish Star Community of Practice WhatsApp group where hundreds of like-minded peers share ideas, music, questions, and more.
 No one gets turned away, and once you’re in — you’re in!

-The goal of each new season of Jewish Star is to give each person who enters access to programs, tools, and opportunities that will support their growth and development over the course of the school year.
-Jewish Star reviews each performance video and application and matches participants to the program opportunities that will help them best grow their skills and leadership.
+The goal of each new season of Jewish Star is to give each person who enters access to opportunities that will support their growth and development over the course of the school year.
+Jewish Star reviews each performance video and application and matches participants to the opportunities that will help them best grow their skills and leadership.

 Jewish Star Live Webinars – Jewish Star hosts monthly webinars led by top Jewish artists, songleaders, and educators on a wide range of topics including public presentation skills, Jewish songwriting, audio/video recordings, inclusion, and more.
-Everyone who enters Jewish Star receives lifetime invitations to webinars as well as access to recordings of every previous Jewish Star Webinar.
+Everyone who enters Jewish Star receives invitations to webinars as well as access to recordings of over 50 Jewish Star Webinars.

-Scholarship toward the Songleader Boot Camp (SLBC) National Conference – The SLBC National Conference provides Jewish Stars with immersive leadership and performance skills-training, a tight-knit community of like-minded peers passionate about Jewish music and leadership, and networking with top Jewish artists.
-This year’s conference takes place February 16-18, 2025 in St. Louis, Missouri.
+Scholarship toward the Songleader Boot Camp (SLBC) International Conference* – The SLBC International Conference provides Jewish Stars with immersive leadership and performance skills-training, a tight-knit community of like-minded peers passionate about Jewish music and leadership, and networking with top Jewish artists.
+The conference takes place every President's Day weekend in St. Louis, Missouri.
+This year's conference will be held February 15-17, 2026.

-Mentorship through JRR’s premier Jewish Star Mentoring Program – The Jewish Star Mentoring Program is the only small-group formal mentoring program in the field of Jewish music and leadership.
-Participants meet once a month (January through May) over Zoom for 1 hour with a Jewish Star mentor and 3-5 peers with similar backgrounds to discuss several core topics that help them explore their goals as emerging Jewish leaders and artists.
-Jewish Stars may apply for and participate in the Mentoring Program year over year and will be paired with a new mentor and cohort each year.
+Mentorship through the Jewish Star Mentoring Program* – The Jewish Star Mentoring Program is the only small-group formal mentoring program in the field of Jewish music and leadership.
+Participants meet once a month (January through May) over Zoom for 1 hour with a Jewish Star mentor and 3-4 peers with similar backgrounds to discuss topics that will help them explore their goals as emerging Jewish leaders and artists.
+Jewish Stars may apply for the Mentoring Program year over year, and will be paired with a new mentor and cohort each year they participate.

-New Audio/Visual Equipment – Jewish Star purchases equipment such as new microphones, webcams, ring lights and green screens for select Jewish Stars to improve the quality of their creations, support their virtual leadership work, and amplify their talent to a wider audience.
+Free Audio/Visual Equipment* – Jewish Star purchases equipment such as new microphones, webcams, ring lights and green screens for select Jewish Stars to enhance the quality of their virtual leadership work and audio/video creations, as well as amplify their talent to a wider audience.

 Jewish Star Community of Practice – The Jewish Star Community of Practice WhatsApp group is a space for Jewish Stars to share, discuss, and crowdsource ideas, music, questions, opportunities, and more with each other in a supportive, growth-focused environment.
-Everyone who enters Jewish Star will be added to the Community of Practice.
+Everyonewho enters Jewish Star will be added or invited to the Community of Practice.

 Widespread recognition on Jewish Rock Radio including social media, press, and website